diyclassics/diyclassics.github.io/cv.md

 ### Conference Papers

+- 2018\.
+"Carpe DM: Twitter and the Rise of the Social Media Scholiast," *5000 Years of Comments: The Development of Commentary from Ancient Mesopotamia to the Age of Information*, Center for Hellenic Studies.
+August 7.
+- 2018\.
+"Backoff Tagging as a Philological Method," *DH2018*.
+Mexico City, Mex.
+June 26.
 - 2017\.
 “Mapping Library Subject Headings with the HathiTrust Extracted Features Dataset.” *Digital Publication in Mediterranean Archaeology*, Institute for the Study of the Ancient World.
 October 20.
 - 2017\.
 “Latin in Unexpected Places.”
 CAAS 2017 Annual Meeting, New York, NY.
 October 8. [[abstract]](../latin-in-unexpected-places){:.cv-link}
 - 2017\.
 "Creating Stopword Lists for Historical Languages." *Global Philology: Big Corpora of Historical Text*, Universität Leipzig.
 July 10. [[abstract]](../creating-stopword-lists){:.cv-link}